Frequently Asked Questions

 Once the need for possible accommodation arises, the appropriate administrator or employee should contact the ADA Manager in order to engage in the interactive process.

-Once the employer is informed, or becomes aware, of the need for an accommodation, the employer will coordinate the interactive process.
-Participants in the process include the employee, the appropriate administrator, the ADA Manager, and other appropriate employer representatives (e.g., directors or deans).
+Once the employer is informed, or becomes aware, of the need for an ADA accommodation, the employer will coordinate the interactive process.
+Participants in the process include the employee, the appropriate administrator, the ADA Coordinator, and other appropriate employer and/or employee representatives (e.g., union representatives, directors, or deans).

 During the interactive process, the employer considers information such as: